bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 top 3 public leader ranks dropped significantly when evaluated on the private data set.
-The authors also mention that their cross validation scores (described below) were not correlated with the public leaderboard and that they basically ignored the it.
+The authors also mention that their cross validation scores (described below) were not correlated with the public leaderboard and that they basically ignored it.

 The winning solution instead utilized *both* the competition (2020) data and external data (2019) for training *and* validation.
-The 2019 data had 25k data points with a 17.85% positive rate, making it much more reliable when it was used as an addition in a validation set.
+The 2019 data had 25k data points with a 17.85% positive rate, making it much more reliable when it was used both in training and validation.

 The other key thing they did was to train on a multi-class problem instead of the binary target given by the competition.
 In the 2020 data, a detailed